zuxin666/Reasoning360/README.md

 ---
 ## RL Training
 ### (1) Download data
 Download the data and prepare them into `.parquet`, the expected default format in training script.
-(TODO: will update a script version directly using data from huggingface download soon)
+Run `scripts/train/download_hf.py` to download all dataset files for training, online/offline evaluation to local directories.
+Training files will be put in `/dataset/train`.
+Online evaluation files will be put in `/dataset/online_eval`.
+Offline evaluation files will be put in `/dataset/offline_eval`.

 ### (2) [Optional] Customize chat template
 Run `tools/change_tokenizer_config.py` if you want to apply 'think'-aware chat template.
 Now only the 'Qwen' families are supported.